10 Ways to Get Rid of Mice Naturally

 Do your own interior and exterior pest inspection to find exactly where they’re getting in.
 Remember, you’re looking for any gaps the size of a dime or larger.
 Get a flashlight.
 Walk around your foundation; look under the foundation to see if the mice can get into your crawlspace.
 Walk around the roofline (get a ladder if needed).
 Check the dryer vent.

-Pest experts say that mice also do a “walk-around” and are often triggered to gaps when they can smell nice warm air flowing out of your house and that’s another draw.
+Pest experts say that mice also do a “walk-around” and are often drawn to gaps where they can smell nice warm air flowing out of your house.
 Look at all vents and screens.
 Look for any signs of chewing at the bottom of garage doors.
 (And keep those garage doors shut!)

 2. Remove Easy Food and Water Sources

 Also, look for any food and water that mice could access.
 Open garbage bins?
-Spilled birdfeed?
+Spilled bird seed?
 Leaky hoses?
 Water bowls?
-Store all your grains, pet food, garbage, and birdfood in metal containers or heavy plastic boxes.
+Store all your grains, pet food, garbage, and bird food in metal containers or heavy plastic boxes.
 Also, don’t leave pet food dishes full of kibble at night or you’re inviting any mouse in the house to dinner.

 3. Remove Easy Hiding Places